 The type of buns used is poppy seed bun, which gives a delicious nutty taste.
 People prepare the hot dog by steaming, grilling, or water-simmering the hot dog.
 Some sellers may add ketchup, while others prefer omitting it.

 There are also many variations of Chicago-style hot dogs.
 Some cooks include lettuce or slices of cucumber while leaving out poppyseeds.
-There is a famous variation in which a cheese sauce called “cheese-dog” is present.
-It is often served with jalapeño peppers.
+There is a famous variation called “cheese-dog” that is served with cheese sauce and jalapeño peppers.

 Want to try Chicago-style hot dogs?
 Here is the best recipe.